As the country’s capital and biggest city, Oslo offers a wide variety of sights, activities and experiences to suit all tastes.

 Start your Oslo trip planning with this handy guide to the top sights in Oslo:

 Vigeland Sculpture Park: More than 200 of Gustav Vigeland’s sculptures in bronze, granite and brought iron are on display in the park, which Vigeland himself designed.
-Truly a unique place worthy of an hour of anyone's time.
+Truly a unique place worthy of an hour or two of anyone's time.

 Oslo Opera House: Italian marble and white granite come together to create this striking piece of architecture, the centrepiece of the city's waterfront redevelopment.
 See a performance, or just walk on the roof and take in the views.